RIODABERD/argon2-login-demo/README.md

 # argon2-login-demo

-> This program demonstrates the capabilities of Argon2 Password Hashing in Python.
+> This program demonstrates the capabilities of Argon2 Password Hashing in Python (Interactive CLI).

 ## Features